 This blog was written in collaboration with A Greener Festival to help propel their mission of ”reducing the environmental impact of music festivals and events.”
 It was originally published on their blog at agreenerfestival.com.

-To explore other ways your festival can become ‘a greener festival,’ visit their website and follow them on twitter @AGreenerTweet.
+To explore other green festival initiatives and become ‘a greener festival,’ visit their website and follow them on twitter @AGreenerTweet.

 In darker days, if you sought them out keenly enough, one could find a festival director hunkered down in the corner of a large room, full of dishevelled papers, crates of contracts, old line-up schedules, and scratched out artists’ riders.